 Pay for your purchases quickly and securely with Visa payWave.

 Visa payWave gives you the ability to use your card via a contactless payment technology.
 Accepted globally, this new Visa technology is offered by most leading financial institutions in Australia.
-Some of the financial institutions that offer Visa payWave-enabled cards include ANZ, National Australia Bank, Westpac, ING Direct, Investec, Macquarie and Gem.
+Some of the financial institutions that offer Visa payWave-enabled cards include ANZ, National Australia Bank, Westpac, ING, Investec, Macquarie and Gem.

 Visa payWave cards are available in both credit and debit card form, although this does not remain the same with all issuing institutions.